 Georgian College

-Its main campus is in Barrie, with other locations in Midland, Bracebridge, Orangeville, Orillia, Owen Sound, and Collingwood.
-Georgian College offers on-campus housing with 777 units available for students, and in October 2023, it announced a collaboration with EY Canada to develop a student housing strategy, focusing on student housing in Barrie.
+The main campus is located in Barrie, with additional campuses in Midland, Bracebridge, Orangeville, Orillia, and Owen Sound.
+Georgian offers on-campus residence options, primarily at its Barrie campus, and continues to expand its housing strategy.
+In October 2023, the college announced a collaboration with EY Canada to develop a long-term student housing strategy focused on supporting students in Barrie.

 What Students Are Saying